Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 }

 os.Executable() returns the path to the current binary.
-We launch ourselves with the init argument.
+I launch the binary itself with the init argument.

 Handling "init" in main()¶

-In main(), the first thing we check is whether we're the child process:
+In main(), the first thing I check is whether this is the child process:

 func main() {